Node Pool Manifest Reference

 k8s-operator: true

-This file contains the following parameters that you need to specify:
+This sample contains the following parameters that you need to specify:

 • model: The GPU model to allocate.